 Major Film and TV Productions Lighting Up UK and Ireland in Spring 2026

-The UK and Ireland are cementing their status as global production hubs this spring, with a remarkable slate of high-profile film and television projects currently in production β from a big-screen adaptation of the video game Elden Ring to the fifth series of Netflix's Bridgerton and a new season of Wednesday filming in Ireland.
+The UK and Ireland are cementing their status as global production hubs this spring, with a remarkable slate of high-profile film and television projects currently in production — from a big-screen adaptation of the video game Elden Ring to the fifth series of Netflix's Bridgerton, a new season of Wednesday filming in Ireland, and the long-awaited HBO Harry Potter series wrapping at Warner Bros.
+Leavesden.

 Key Productions Underway